Summary

 An accessible website is a key element of digital inclusion.
 It ensures that everyone, irrespective of their physical ability, can access vital information on the internet.

+But what makes a website accessible?
 Unfortunately, many websites are not accessible.
 Almost 98% of web home pages, according to a WebAIM survey, contain at least one WCAG 2.0 failure.

 Table of Contents: